 You can easily reach Wensleydale, Swaledale, Coverdale and Arkengarthdale from Dalesend Cottages, by car or bicycle.

 The Wensleydale Railway also offers a relaxing way to see the dales – hop on at Bedale (Leeming Bar) and once aboard you can travel all the way up the dale to Redmire where you can alight and explore Bolton Castle for the day.

 The Yorkshire Dales are a thrilling destination all year round.
-If the dales are windswept, wild and wet, feel and see for yourselves this moody and passionate famous literary landscape of Cathy and Heathcliff from Emily Bronte’s Wuthering Heights.
-If the dales are tranquil, sunny and full of birdsong, enjoy the views, eat a picnic in a secret place, snooze by a stream or read poetry out aloud to each other – the choices for a relaxing, energetic or fulfilling day are endless.
+If the dales are windswept, wild and wet, you can feel immersed in this moody and passionate famous literary landscape of Cathy and Heathcliff from Emily Bronte’s Wuthering Heights.
+If the dales are tranquil, sunny and full of birdsong, enjoy the views, eat a picnic in a secret place, snooze by a stream or read poetry out aloud to each other.
+The choices for a relaxing, energetic or fulfilling day are endless.